-'Floratam'

-'Floratam' (Figure 3) is an improved St. Augustinegrass that was released jointly in 1973 by the University of Florida and Texas A & M University.
+Figure 2.
+'Deltashade' (left) and 'Floratam' (right) growing in pots in the greenhouse.
+Credits: L. Trenholm, UF/IFAS 'FLORATAM' 'Floratam' (Figure 3) is an improved St. Augustinegrass that was released jointly in 1973 by the University of Florida and Texas A & M University.
 'Floratam' is the most widely produced and used St. Augustinegrass in Florida.
 It is a coarse-textured cultivar that has poor cold and shade tolerance relative to other St. Augustinegrass cultivars.
 It does not persist well in environments that receive less than 6 hours of sunlight daily.
 It grows vigorously in the spring and summer.
-When first released, it had UF-documented chinch bug resistance, although that has largely been lost over time; chinch bugs are now a major pest of 'Floratam'.
+When first released, it had UF-documented chinch bug resistance, although that has largely been lost over time and chinch bugs are now a major pest of 'Floratam'.
 It is also susceptible to gray leaf spot and other diseases.
-'Floratam' is intolerant of atrazine herbicides when temperatures are above 85°F. It should be mowed to a height of 3.5-4 inches.
+'Floratam' is not tolerant of herbicides that contain atrazine when applied at temperatures above 85°F. It should be mowed to a height of 3.5-4 inches.